ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 : The document that describes the parameter.

-The IANA policy, as described in {{!RFC8126}}, SHALL be Standards Action for values between 0x0000 and 0x03ff; Specification Required for values between 0x0400 and 0xefff; and Private Use for values between 0xf000 and 0xffff.
+The IANA policy, as described in {{!RFC8126}}, SHALL be Expert Review.

 ## URI Scheme Registration